 A Brief History of the Riedel Crystal Wine Glass Company

 The Riedel Wine Glass Company is a family-owned company which began in the 17th century.
 Johann Christoph Riedel began trading glassware throughout Europe.
 Subsequent generations focused on functional glassworks.
 They then progressed onto more ornate pieces – such as jewellery.
 By the middle of the 20th century, they had established themselves as global leaders in glasswork.
 Current CEO and President Maximilian J. Riedel is the 11th generation owner of the Austrian company.

 Over time, the companies focus changed.
 In the 1960’s 9th generation Claus J. Riedel began producing plain, hand-blown, long-stemmed wine glasses.
 This design departed from traditional coloured and cut glasses.
-This Riedel glassware range was known as the ‘Sommeliers’.
+This range of Riedel crystal wine glasses was known as the ‘Sommeliers’.
 It was the first stemware to be created with wine as its sole focus.

 Since then Riedel has never looked back.
-To this day Riedel Glassware place a greater emphasis on wine-related products than any other glassware range in their portfolio.
+To this day Riedel crystal wine glasses place a greater emphasis on wine-related products than any other glassware range in their portfolio.
 Their commitment to working with winemakers and the hospitality sector is well recognised.
 It’s easy to see why the wine glassware they produce is so sought after.
-Riedel wine glasses continue to win awards from wine-enthusiasts, designers and art museums around the world.
+Riedel crystal wine glasses continue to win awards from wine-enthusiasts, designers and art museums around the world.

 A full overview of Riedel Glassware’s 350 year journey is available here.

 Modern Day Crystal Glassware – Lead Free & Hand-blown Glass

 The Riedel Wine Glass Company specialises in crystal glassware.
 Let’s look at the differences between crystalware and glassware, as well as some key phrases to look out for when choosing wine glasses.